Understanding the cost of plastic surgery

 • Do the surgeon and anaesthetist fully understand and manipulate the changing dynamics of blood pressure, and pulse changes favourably in the perioperative period helping to reduce excess swelling and possible bleeding thereby minimising undesirable haematomas?

 • What is their experience in handling adverse reactions in the event you are unfortunate enough to develop a complication?
-Complications can occur in the best hands however its how these are handled which will determine whether or not you get the best possible outcome.
+Complications can occur in the best hands, however it’s how these are handled which will determine whether or not you get the best possible outcome.

-• What is their follow-up care and back up like?
+• What is their follow-up care and back-up like?
 Is it comprehensive enough in case you need advice and help?
 A long established, well organised practice usually has all these bases covered.

 • Also, take into consideration where is the surgery being performed?
 You should always try to opt to have your surgery performed in an accredited surgical hospital facility rather than an outpatient surgery centre.
 I personally prefer to do all my operating in a hospital operating room where I have the back up if any problems arise and you can have the comfort of an overnight stay in the hospital where required.
-Of course because of these extensive back up safety facilities hospital fees are usually higher than outpatient surgery centres especially if an overnight stay is included.
+Of course because of these extensive back up safety facilities, hospital fees are usually higher than outpatient surgery centres especially if an overnight stay is included.

 So as you can see it can get very complicated and that there are a number of issues to take into consideration even though the above list is not at all exhaustive.

-Of course from a surgeon’s perspective it’s making one’s way around all these aforementioned issues collectively in the best possible manner that makes the difference between a barely passable or unacceptable facelift and an exquisitely performed one.
+Of course, from a surgeon’s perspective it’s making one’s way around all these aforementioned issues collectively in the best possible manner that makes the difference between a barely passable or unacceptable facelift and an exquisitely performed one.
 And this of course is why prices can vary.
-A very experienced top surgeon who guides his way around all those issues with great skill in order to consistently deliver(this is an important point) great overall results knows his worth and usually prices his surgery accordingly.
+A very experienced top surgeon who guides his way around all those issues with great skill in order to consistently deliver (this is an important point) great overall results knows his worth and usually prices his surgery accordingly.

-Younger more inexperienced plastic surgeons, who do not have long established practices, or surgeons who are not even specialist plastic surgeons may subsequently offer a face lift at lower cost.
-It takes many years of experience to become proficient in face lifting(nay, any operation!).
-Conversely it’s also true to say that some surgeons may never become totally proficient in a particular type of surgery despite “many years of experience” in the same way not all footballers will become a Lionel Messi or Cristiano Ronaldo no matter how much they play.
+Younger, more inexperienced plastic surgeons, who do not have long-established practices, or surgeons who are not even specialist plastic surgeons may subsequently offer a facelift at lower cost.
+It takes many years of experience to become proficient in facelifting (nay, any operation!).
+Conversely, it’s also true to say that some surgeons may never become totally proficient in a particular type of surgery despite ‘many years of experience’ in the same way not all footballers will become a Lionel Messi or Cristiano Ronaldo, no matter how much they play.

 That’s not to say of course that paying a big surgical fee will guarantee you a great result or eliminate the possibility of complications, because in medicine there is no such thing as a guarantee no matter who performs the surgery.
 It’s just that with the very best top surgeons they are probably in a better position, as a result of more experience knowledge and refined techniques, to offer you a more favourable result.

 A facelift is a very complex operation that can give beautiful results if done properly.
 It relies largely, as do all operations, on great handiwork and knowledge on the part of the surgeon.
-Imagine looking 10 years younger and no one could tell you had anything done?
+Imagine looking ten years younger and no one could tell you had anything done?
 What do you think that is worth?
-Most people would probably agree that a fantastic facelift(or any cosmetic surgery) result is priceless.
+Most people would probably agree that a fantastic facelift(or any plastic surgery) result is priceless.

-In the end, and as has probably become clear, the point I am making is that one should not use price as the sole or most important determinant when considering any cosmetic surgery; you have to think quality first and price second.
+In the end, and as has probably become clear, the point I am making is that one should not use price as the sole or most important determinant when considering any plastic surgery; you have to think quality first and price second.
 But I hear you cry: I don’t have enough money for the surgeon I know is the best!
 What do I do?
 My suggestion would be to wait until you have saved up enough to go to them.
-Remember Cosmetic surgery is not an emergency.
+Remember, plastic surgery is not an emergency.
 You do not have to have it done right now if you don’t have the funds.
 You’ll only wind up regretting it if you go elsewhere and find yourself disappointed subsequently.
 When it comes to your face (or any part of your body for that matter) you want the best and deserve the best, so wait until you’re ready for the best!

 I hope this has helped you understand the little points that make all the difference.